Intro to Design for the Web 2

 Documentary Project continued.

-PRINT STYLESHEETS, THE FLEXBOX MODULE, TROUBLESHOOTING
+PRINT STYLESHEETS, CSS GRIDS, THE FLEXBOX MODULE, TROUBLESHOOTING

 Week 9: April 5